Galil Córdova

 The Galil Córdova is an assault rifle designed and developed by Colombian company Indumil, based on the Galil AR.
 It is the main assault rifle of the Colombian Armed Forces and National Police.

-The Córdova is named after Colombian independence hero José María Córdova.
+The Córdova is named after the Colombian independence hero José María Córdova.

 History

 With the escalation of the Colombian conflict and the restrictions on the sale of arms and spare parts from manufacturing countries, the government was forced to find a supplier that would satisfy not only the demands of the conflict, but also guarantee the continuous supply of new material, spare parts, but and more importantly, the transfer of technology.

 In 1994, Israel sold Galils under license and assembly equipment to the Colombian state company Indumil in 1994.

 In 2015, Indumil developed a prototype semi-automatic Galil AR.

-In 2020, Indumil reported the sale of 8,000 Córdova under a contract of USD$10 million.
+In 2020, Indumil reported the sale of 8,000 Córdova under a contract of USD10 million.
 In 2021, Haiti said that they are looking into potentially purchasing the Córdovas.